-VB.NET is implemented of Microsoft's .NET framework.
-Therefore it has full access all the libraries in the .Net Framework.
+VB.NET is implemented by Microsoft's .NET framework.
+Therefore, it has full access to all the libraries in the .Net Framework.
 It's also possible to run VB.NET programs on Mono, the open-source alternative to .NET, not only under Windows, but even Linux or Mac OSX.

 Modern, general purpose.

 Easy to learn.